Tech-at-DU/Tweet-Generator/P09-Performance-Analysis/README.md

 Now we just have to do the same thing for the other data structures...

-Where to Go From here
+## Where to Go From Here

-==
+> [!TIP]
+>
-Finished already?
-You've analyzed, benchmarked, and cleaned up your code?
-Ok great, here are some further investigations you can attempt:
+> **Finished already?
+You've analyzed, benchmarked, and cleaned up your code?** Ok great, here are some further investigations you can attempt:
+>

-- Write functions to insert, update, and delete items in the histogram and analyze/benchmark them.
+> - Write functions to insert, update, and delete items in the histogram and analyze/benchmark them.
-- Restructure your histogram implementations as classes with their own methods for searching, inserting, updating, and deleting.
+> - Restructure your histogram implementations as classes with their own methods for searching, inserting, updating, and deleting.